Vulnerability Disclosure or Notification? Best Practices for Reaching Stakeholders at Scale: Lessons Learned

-Google Project Zero started with an outgoing vulnerability disclosure policy describing the timelines they would use in disclosing vulnerabilities.
+Google Project Zero \cite{ProjectZeroVulnerability} started with an outgoing vulnerability disclosure policy describing the timelines they would use in disclosing vulnerabilities.
 On the one hand, this has pressured vendors to work on mitigation and publish it within 90 days of the timeline.
 After several years, the 90-day deadline has become an accepted practice.
-Academic researchers have also started using outgoing vulnerability disclosure policies~\cite{reidsma_operationalizing_2023}, which help build trust between stakeholders and coordinate disclosure operations.
-The outgoing policy has been implemented in~\cite{koen_rpkiller_2023,chen_cvd_2024}, where the finders presented their procedures on vulnerability handling, notification frequency, setting public disclosure schedule, and more~\cite{ncsc_guideline_2018,vanderham_cvd_2023} in their outgoing messages.
+Academic researchers have also started using outgoing vulnerability disclosure policies \cite{reidsma_operationalizing_2023}, which help build trust between stakeholders and coordinate disclosure operations.
+The outgoing policy has been implemented in \cite{koen_rpkiller_2023,chen_cvd_2024}, where the finders presented their intended procedures on vulnerability handling, notification frequency, public disclosure schedule, and more \cite{ncsc_guideline_2018,vanderham_cvd_2023} in their outgoing messages.
 This gives the receiving party a brief yet informative message for potential procedures and conversation.
-Other related work ~\cite{cetin_make_2017,cetin_tell_2019,stock_hear_2018,moura_stressful_2023,stivala_pdf_2024} did not document a dedicated disclosure policy, yet did provide equivalent information and contact information in their messages for coordinating the disclosure or exempting from the notifications.

-For the finders that chose coordinator delegation, ISP intervention, and Shadowserver Foundation, they also followed and presented the disclosure policy from the support organizations~\cite{boucher_trojan_2022,cetin_tell_2019,koen_rpkiller_2023,moura_stressful_2023,rodriguez_iot_2021,stock_hear_2018,stock_hey_2016,vanhoef_key_2017,vanhoef_krack_2017}.
+Other finders in \cite{cetin_make_2017,cetin_tell_2019,stock_hear_2018,moura_stressful_2023,stivala_pdf_2024} did not document a dedicated disclosure policy, yet did provide equivalent information and contact methods in their messages for coordinating or exempting from the notifications.
+As for the finders that chose coordinator delegation, ISP intervention, and The Shadowserver Foundation, they also followed and presented the disclosure policy from the support organizations as documented in \cite{boucher_trojan_2022,cetin_tell_2019,koen_rpkiller_2023,moura_stressful_2023,rodriguez_iot_2021,stock_hear_2018,stock_hey_2016,vanhoef_key_2017,vanhoef_krack_2017}.
 These delegated parties often use existing relations with stakeholders and customers to create a trustworthy communication channel.